colinnewell/jenkins-couch-link/README.md

 Program to upload Jenkins build info that has been analysed up to CouchDB

-To build:
+## To build

     go build

-Setup:
+## Setup

 Ensure there is a DB and user for the program to use.
 Creating the DB can be done easily from the /_util page.
 Creating a user can be done by using something like the `setup.sh` script doing a curl.

-To use:
+## To use

    ./jenkins-couch-link -user jenkins -password somepassword -host 192.168.128.2 builds.json